RedisLabs/redislabs-docs/content/modules/redisgears/jvm/quickstart.md

 ### Event processing

-If you use the `GearsBuilder.register()` function in your code, then the functions you add to your pipeline will run every time a certain database event occurs.
+If you use the [`GearsBuilder.register()`]({{<relref "/modules/redisgears/jvm/classes/gearsbuilder/register">}}) function in your code, then the functions you add to the pipeline will run every time a certain database event occurs.

-The following example registers a pipeline of functions that will automatically update the maximum age every time you add a new person hash to your database.
+The following example registers a pipeline of functions to automatically update the maximum age every time you add a new person hash to your database.

 #### Example code